 Thermodurics are bacteria that can tolerate heat.
 They survive pasteurisation, and can cause spoilage in dairy products.

 While pasteurisation is effective in reducing microbial risks, some bacteria survive pasteurisation; these are called thermoduric bacteria.
 Thermoduric bacteria isolated from processed milk products include strains of Microbacterium, Micrococcus, Enterococcus, Streptococcus, Arthrobacter and Lactobacillus; and spore-forming bacteria such as Bacillus, Paenibacillus and Clostridium.

 Raw milk is routinely tested for a number of bacterial parameters to ensure that milk is harvested from healthy cows in a hygienic milking plant and is stored in a hygienic bulk milk tank under conditions that prevent bacterial growth.
 One of these tests is the Thermoduric Plate Count (TPC).
-Milk is pasteurised in the laboratory and an aerobic plate count performed.
+Milk is pasteurised in the laboratory and an aerobic plate count is performed.
 Increased levels of TPC (typically >1,500/ml) exceed the milk quality limits and will lead to demerit points which affect milk payout.

 Thermoduric bacteria from silage

 High thermoduric counts generally indicate unhygienic milking plant conditions, often associated with dry milk or protein deposits from ineffective cleaning systems.

 It is now recognised that the black “gunge” from aerobically spoiled silage can contain large numbers of aerobic spore-forming bacteria which are part of the thermoduric group.
 These spore-formers pass through the cow’s gut and can contaminate milk through faecal soiling of teat skin.
 Milk is contaminated with the thermoduric bacteria during the milking process.